ngnrsaa/qflex/docs/input_guide.md

 ```
 cut <values> <indices>

-values:     A comma-separated list (no spaces) of integer values in parentheses to be assigned to the index during the cut.
+values:     A comma-separated list in parentheses with no spaces of integer values
+            to be assigned to the index during the cut.
 Can be empty.
 indices:    The index or indices to apply the cut.
 ```